History of the Dunedin urban area: First contacts between Māori and Europeans (early 1800s)

 Captain James Cook sailed off the Otago Peninsula between February 25 and March 5, 1770 and named Cape Saunders on the Otago Peninsula and Saddle Hill.
 He charted the area and reported penguins and seals in the vicinity which led sealers to visit, their first recorded landings being late in the first decade of the 19th century.
 A feud between sealers and Māori, sparked by an incident on a ship in Otago Harbour in 1810, continued until 1823.
 With peace re-established Otago Harbour went from being a secret sealers' haven to an international whaling port.
 The sealer John Boultbee recorded in the 1820s that the 'Kaika Otargo' (settlements around and near Otago Harbour) were the oldest and largest in the south.

 In a relatively short period of time the economy shifted from a communal economy where the main unit was the tribe or extended family to a capitalist economy where the main unit was the individual (almost always male) or corporation.
 In the early 1800s the subsistence and barter economy of the Māori was altered with the quick adoption of the pound as a means of exchange.
-The European's were reliant on the Māori for food right up until the late 1840s which also allowed for a specialized economy.
-This along with the introduction of the potato and pigs (possibly from Captain Cooks release in the 1770s) allowed Māori from the Otago Peninsula to no long need seasonal migrations to follow foods sources.
-Therefore, directly or indirectly sealing and whaling was the primary employer in the Otago Harbour form the earliest 19th Century till the founding of Dunedin.
-In the mid 1830s the Māori population was struck by introduced illnesses partially measles.
+The Europeans were reliant on the Māori for food right up until the late 1840s which also allowed for a specialised economy.
+This along with the introduction of the potato and pigs (possibly from Captain Cooks release in the 1770s) allowed Māori from the Otago Peninsula to no longer need seasonal migrations to follow food sources.
+Therefore, directly or indirectly sealing and whaling was the primary employer in the Otago Harbour form the earliest nineteenth century until the founding of Dunedin.
+In the mid 1830s the Māori population was struck by introduced illnesses, partially measles.
 In the early 1840s early sheep farmers from the Otago Peninsula grazed their herds in the area that was to become central Dunedin.